Enceladus Final Flybys

 What has scientists so stoked about Enceladus?
 Here are some of the most intriguing findings scientists have made about Enceladus using data from NASA's Cassini spacecraft at Saturn.

-- COMPLETED: 28 Oct 2015: Cassini will make a daring flight through the moon's famous plume only 30 miles (48 kilometers) above Enceladus' south pole.
+- October 25, 2015: Cassini made a daring flight through the moon's famous plume only 30 miles (48 kilometers) above Enceladus' south pole.
 The flyby is Cassini's deepest-ever dive through the jets.
-The encounter will allow Cassini to obtain the most accurate measurements yet of the plume's composition, and new insights into the ocean world beneath the ice.
+The encounter allowed Cassini to obtain the most accurate measurements yet of the plume's composition, and new insights into the ocean world beneath the ice.

 - A Decade of Discovery: a Timeline of Science at Enceladus